bensigg/Alison_cpp/README.md

 Learned why I hadn't gotten block initialization `int i{4};` working before - it's part of a later standard than the default used by command-line g++; I have to pass `-std=c++11` or greater.

+Copied the Rectangle and NamedRectangle classes off the screen.
+Wrote code that exercised them in inheritance.cpp.